RedstoneWizard08/QuickScript/README.md

 Currently you just run `cargo run [file]`, where `[file]` represents the path to the input file.
 I know, very complex.

 If you want to use the code as a library, feel free, I tried to document most of it.
 I may have forgotten some though, or I may just stop out of laziness later. :p

+# Credits

+Huge thanks to [Pixeled (@orosmatthew)](https://github.com/orosmatthew) and his [Creating a Compiler](https://www.youtube.com/playlist?list=PLUDlas_Zy_qC7c5tCgTMYq2idyyT241qs) series, as it helped me think about how to do this best and it gave me the inspiration for this project.